Mayankjhare/Meal_app/README.md

 # 🍽️ Meal App – Recipe Search Application

 A responsive web application that allows users to search and explore a variety of meal recipes using the [MealDB API](https://www.themealdb.com/).
-Built using **HTML**, **CSS**, and **Vanilla JavaScript**, this app provides a clean and interactive interface for food enthusiasts.
+Built using **HTML**, **CSS**, and **JavaScript**, this app provides a clean and interactive interface for food enthusiasts.

 ## 🔗 Live Demo